 Hello Volunteers and Riders:

-We are very excited to welcome you back to CARD.
 We do ask you to please take some time to review our modified operating protocols as it is not yet business as usual.
 In consultation with the local health authorities, we have refreshed these protocols to make sure that they are in line with current public health guidance.
 We are asking everyone to please review the details in this document as these protocols will be strictly enforced at all times.
 Please note that these procedures are applicable to anyone who is physically on our premises, not just our riders and volunteers.
 The operating protocols are available here on our website, and copies will be posted in the arena, in the barn, and in the lounge area at CARD.

 The safety of our riders, volunteers, and staff is our number one priority.
 Outlined below are the key procedures that have been put in place to keep everyone safe and well, while we continue to navigate through Covid-19.